ScottKirvan/ScooterUtils/README.md

 2. Optional:  Use or convert your unreal project to a C++ project so that you can edit and build the code outside of Unreal.

+> [!WARNING]
+> As of UE 5.5.0, the automatic building of plugins from source is no longer
+> working - You need to be using a C++ based Unreal project for the source
+> to build.
+Once it's built, you can copy/paste the plugin to other projects
+> (or to your engine's **Plugins/Marketplace** folder to install it as an engine plugin).

 ## Where did "Persistent Editor Scale" go?